darrensapalo/chainlink-codecamp/CERTIFICATE.md

 I will then coordinate with Frank with regard to transferring the certificates.

+⚠ Reminder: For security purposes, please do not use an ETH wallet account that is associated to your dev/test network!
+You were supposed to use a throwaway wallet address during the session as stated in the setup instructions (step 1.3).

 ## Silver certificate

 The silver certificate signifies that you've completed the work in the morning session.